msilbersteingit/SCPN_MD/README.md

 ```
 This calculates a statistical property, Ne, by averaging over stdout's.

+# internb

+Finter.f and Fintra.f calculate inter- and intramolecular forces on the basis of coordinates and force field parameters.

 # sim_scripts.txt
 sim_scripts include LAMMPS simulation setup and parameters.